rtgodwin/rtgodwin.github.io/_docs/prep.md

 ## Recap
 - Someone recap.
+- Volo hired you to find Floon.
+Paid 10gp each, promised another 100gp.
+(This is good money - a month of staying in a good inn and living and eating well).
 - Interrogated the Kenku.
 "Follow the yellow signs in the sewers."
+Found Renaer.
+Kidnapped by Zhentarim - stone - Xanathar - Floon.
 - Where was everone.
 Was anyone watching the door?
 Who is with the Kenku?
 Renaer is eating a ration in the middle of eating a ration in the corner.
 You were passing around loot.
 - Stealth (+1) for Watch, perception for who is surprised.